yakovMoshel/shopy/README.md

 - [Mongoose](https://mongoosejs.com/)

-### Live Demo
+### Live Production
-For a quick and easy way to explore the website, you can view the live demo without any installation or setup by visiting [here](https://www.ayacakes.biz/).
+For a quick and easy way to explore the website, you can view the live production without any installation or setup by visiting [here](https://ayacakes.biz/).
 ### Installation

 If you prefer to run the project locally, you can follow these steps: